PrestaShop/docs/src/content/1.7/development/components/form/types-reference/category-choice-tree.md

 # CategoryChoiceTreeType

-CategoryChoiceTreeType is a child of [MeterialChoiceTreeType](meterial-choice-tree), it extends parent options with options listed bellow.
+CategoryChoiceTreeType is a child of [MaterialChoiceTreeType](material-choice-tree), it extends parent options with options listed bellow.
 It is used to display category tree selection box and requires Javascript components.